sssshi/academic-kickstart/content/home/projects.md

   title = "Developing a News app only for women" date_start = "2019-09-01"
   date_end = "2019-12-01"
-  description = "Using Java to code a News app only for women and the data is collected from API"
+  description = "Using Java to code a News app only for women and the data is collected from API."

 +++